electrode-io/electrode/docs/chapter1/intermediate/app-archetype/webpack-config.md

 There is always a `_base` profile.

-Each webpack config will add another profile named according to the file.
+Each webpack configuration adds another profile named according to the file.

-For example, `webpack.config.hot.js` would add a profile `_hot`.
+For example, `webpack.config.hot.js` adds a profile `_hot`.

 The file `webpack.config.js` adds a profile named `_production`.